threepointone/ratpack/readme.md

 - eject config, for carrying on a 'real' project
 - a smaller package

+the shoulders of giants
+---

+this couldn't exist without the work of thousands of people in the OSS world.
+Some projects specifically -

+- nwb, create-react-app, and the whole family of CLI apps to bootstrap, run and build your javascript apps
+- webpack2, the giant swiss army knife of javascript bundlers
+- babel, for all your javascript transformation needs
+- electron, giving a truly desirable target for building javascript tooling
+- and of course, react and its entire ecosystem.

 project status
 ---

-This is stil *very* early work, with a large number of todos tog et through before it's 'production ready'.
+This is stil *very* early work, with a large number of todos to get through before it's 'production ready'.
 That said, this is already pretty useful.
 If you'd like to try it out, either try out the prototype mac release, or clone this repo and run `npm run && npm run package-app` to generate the binary for your computer.
 Have fun!